Every child deserves a safe, loving and permanent home.

 Our vision is of a world where every abused or neglected child is given the opportunity to thrive in a safe and loving home.

 CASAs work closely with the child’s social worker and the Guardian ad litem attorney appointed for the child.
 CASAs also collaborate with the professionals who provide case management, legal representation, and counseling services to help ensure the child remains safe and can be placed in a permanent home in a reasonable period of time.
-For each hearing, the CASAs write a detailed report to the Court, complete with case history, documented factual findings, and recommendations of family stabilization services.
+For each hearing, the CASAs write a detailed report to the Court, complete with case history, documented factual findings, and recommendations for family stabilization services and long term goals for the case.

 In addition to Fairfax CASA’s court advocacy program, the organization works to promote and participate in collaborative efforts with other child-serving agencies on behalf of abuse and at-risk children and to raise community awareness about the long-term impact of child abuse and childhood trauma.